Brown-University-Library/django_template_42_project/README.md

 This is a template for new django projects, for standardization and to get up and running easily and quickly.

 Includes a few nice-practices:
-- nothing private is in the project-repo.
+- nothing private is in the project-repo; avoids using the `.gitignore` for security.
 - shows pattern to keep views.py functions short-ish, to act as manager functions (eg `views.version()`).
 - log-formatting shows useful stuff.
 - git branch/commit url is constructed in a way that avoids the new `dubious ownership` error.